earthlab/earthpy/docs/spatial-raster.rst

 ``plot_bands`` takes 6 input parameters:

 ``arr``: numpy array
-    a n dimension numpy array
+  An n-dimensional numpy array
 ``title``: str or list
-    string for a single title of one band or list of x titles for x bands in plot ``cmap``: str
+  Title of one band, or list of titles with one title per band ``cmap``: str
-    cmap name, string the colormap that you wish to use (greys = default) ``cols``: int
+  Colormap name ("greys" by default)
+``cols``: int
+  Number of columns for plot grid
+``figsize``: tuple - optional
-    the number of columns you want to plot in ``figsize``: tuple - optional
+  Figure size in inches ((12, 12) by default) ``extent``: tuple - optional
-    the figure size if you'd like to define it. default: (12, 12) ``extent``: list or geopandas dataframe - optional an extent object for plotting.
-Values should be in the order: minx, miny, maxx, maxy
+  Bounding box that the data will fill: (minx, miny, maxx, maxy)

 Example: